nhsconnect/gpconnect-demonstrator/README.md

 ### Running the front end

-Now that the server is running you can start up the front end of the GP Connect demonstrator.
+Now the server is running you can start up the front end of the GP Connect demonstrator.
 You will need to open up a second command shell and use grunt to serve the web assets as follows:

 Firstly, change the current directory to the webapp package within the root directory of the project.
 ```sh
 cd {projectRoot}\webapp
 ```

-Serving the web assets will also watch for changes to the front end code, and re-serve those assets (used to facilitate speedy development of the UI).
+Serving the web assets will also watch for changes to the front end code, and re-serve those assets (to facilitate speedy UI development).

 These assets, and the features and themes enabled, are centred around the idea of a specific tenant.
 There is currently only the default
 GPConnect tenant but others can be added when required.